microsoft/azuredevopslabs/labs/vsts/agile/readme.md

     <img src="images/11.png" width="624" />

 8. Because we are currently in the sub-area for the **Web** team.
-We need to navigate back up to the default team so we can setup management of sub-area paths.
+We need to navigate back up to the default team, so we can setup management of sub-area paths.

     <img src="images/74.png" width="624" />